vankessel/vankessel.github.io/blog/_posts/2019-06-22-disproving-quantum-immortality.md

 ## Results & Discussion

 I didn't receive a message and I presume you didn't either.
 If you did, there is still a small chance that message occurred coincidentally.
 This is why you can't actually prove quantum immortality as a proof implies certainty.
-This disproof is not disproving it directly either, but rather disproving the simultaneity of our assumptions which is about as close as we can get.
+This disproof does not disprove quantum immortality directly either, but rather the simultaneity of our assumptions which is about as close as we can get.
 (Also if you did receive a message, please don't tell me.
 I don't want to know that somebody else is likely the protagonist of the reality I live in.)

 This result means one or more of our assumptions are false.
 Let's go backwards through them and discuss the likelihood of each.